Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 And that brings us to the third criterion, durability.
 When you spend hundreds of dollars, or even thousands as I have, on instruments for use by children, you want them to last.

 Choose just a few tried and true kinds of instrument – sleigh bells; castanets; chime bars; finger cymbals; guiros; rhythm sticks; shaker eggs; and sturdy drums.
-Let the children play CDs and choose their own music.
+Let the children play CDs and choose their own music for jam sessions.
+They can learn a lot by listening to expert musicians.
+Try the Putumayo Kids range of CDs.

-Here are images of my instruments to help you choose wisely for your school, day care or library or even for use in a private home.
+Here are images of my instruments to help you choose wisely for your school, Music academy, early learning centre or library or even for use in a private home.
 For music activities that really work with instrument playing download Single Instrument Activities or Rhythm Instrument Activities for 1-3 years old or Rhythm Instrument Activities for 3-5 years old or Melody and Harmony Instrument Activities.
 Happy playing!